Ezequiel92/GalaxyInspector/docs/src/api/constants.md

 # Constants

-List of constant and structures used to configure GalaxyInspector, and to store information about Arepo (e.g. the available quantities in the snapshot and their units).
+This is a list of constant and types used to configure GalaxyInspector and to store information about Arepo (e.g. the quantities in a snapshot and their units).

+None of these constants and types are exported.

 ---